emmajanedrews/base-template/_posts/2018-01-31-how-to-get-more-business-from-your-database.md

 As you’re probably aware already, there are a ton of different opinions out there regarding how often you should stay in contact with the people in your database. **No matter what method you choose, you need to have a plan, you need to be consistent, and you need to stay in front of them.&nbsp;**The people in your database should already know, like, and trust you, so they should be a huge source of business for you.
 It’s low-hanging fruit, you just need to have a plan.
 Here are a few of the bare minimum things you should do:
 {: .present-before-paste}

 **1.&nbsp;** **Making phone calls at least once per quarter.** This is the easiest and cheapest way to stay top-of-mind with your database.
-Just have a conversation, remind them that you’re thinking about them, and let them know that you’re here to serve them or anyone else that they know.&nbsp;<br>
+Just have a conversation, remind them that you’re thinking about them, and let them know that you’re here to serve them or anyone else that they know.&nbsp;
 {: .present-before-paste}

-**2.&nbsp;**** A good old-fashioned note.** All this will cost you is a few dollars in postage, but it will go a long way in staying top-of-mind with your clients.
+**2.**&nbsp;**A good old-fashioned note.**&nbsp;All this will cost you is a few dollars in postage, but it will go a long way in staying top-of-mind with your clients.
 {: .present-before-paste}

 {% include pullquote.html %}
 {: .present-before-paste}

-**3.&nbsp;**** Client appreciation events.**This is a great way to add value to your relationships.
+**3.&nbsp;****Client appreciation events.** This is a great way to add value to your relationships.
 It also gives you another opportunity to reach out to your database and invite them.
-If you don’t have the budget for an event just yet, inviting your clients out for a drink or a cup of coffee is always a good idea.<br>
+If you don’t have the budget for an event just yet, inviting your clients out for a drink or a cup of coffee is always a good idea.
 {: .present-before-paste}

 **4.&nbsp;****Send something in the mail** at least once a month (or a monthly e-newsletter).